Our top pick for

-There are currently 485,349 Citi Trends shares held short by investors – that's known as Citi Trends's "short interest".
-This figure is 8.4% up from 447,673 last month.
+There are currently 1.9 million Citi Trends shares held short by investors – that's known as Citi Trends's "short interest".
+This figure is 1.2% down from 1.9 million last month.

 There are a few different ways that this level of interest in shorting Citi Trends shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Citi Trends.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Citi Trends.

 Find out more about how you can short Citi Trends stock.

 Citi Trends, Inc. operates as a value-priced retailer of fashion apparel, accessories, and home goods.
-The company offers apparel, such as fashion sportswear for men and women, as well as children, including newborns, infants, toddlers, boys, and girls; accessories comprising handbags, jewelry, footwear, belts, intimate apparel, scrubs, and sleepwear; and functional bedroom, bathroom, and kitchen products, as well as beauty products and toys.
-It provides its products primarily to African-Americans in the United States.
-As of February 1, 2020, the company operated 571 stores in urban and rural markets in 33 states.
-The company was formerly known as Allied Fashion, Inc. and changed its name to Citi Trends, Inc. in 2001.
-Citi Trends, Inc. was founded in 1946 and is headquartered in Savannah, Georgia.
+The company offers apparel, such as fashion sportswear and footwear for men and ladies, as well as kids, including newborns, infants, toddlers, boys, and girls; sleepwear, lingerie, and scrubs for ladies; and kids uniforms and accessories.
+It also provides accessories and beauty products that include handbags, luggage, hats, belts, sunglasses, jewelry, and watches, as well as undergarments and outerwear for men and women.
+In addition, the company offers home and lifestyle products comprising home products for the bedroom, bathroom, kitchen, and decorative accessories; and food, tech, team sports, and health products, as well as seasonal items, books, and toys.
+It provides its products primarily to African American and Latinx families in the United States.
+As of January 30, 2021, the company operated 585 stores in urban and rural markets in 33 states.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.